-4a.
-Analyze the student need and employer demand for the program.
-Complete for each program if appropriate (refer to instructions in the WSU Program Review document for more information on completing this section).
+- 4. Analyze the student need and employer demand for the program/certificate.
+Complete for each program if appropriate (refer to instructions in the WSU Program Review document for more information on completing this section). - a.
+Evaluate tables 11-15 from the Office of Planning Analysis for number of applicants, admits, and enrollments and percent URM students by student level and degrees conferred.